alexliesenfeld/composer/README.md

 Please note that you should not modify the project directory manually.
 The entire directory is managed by Composer.

-You probably want to add the `Build` and the `Dependencies` directory to your `.gitignore` file.
+You probably want to add the `Build` and `Dependencies` directory to your `.gitignore` file.
 They are generated automatically by Composer when missing, so there is usually no need to store them in version control.
 It is also safe to remove them if you need to rebuild everything from scratch.